chingu-x/certmaker/readme.md

 ## Process Overview

+Chingucertmaker create both Voyage Completion Certificates and Certificates of Achievement for Chingu.

-Chingucertmaker uses the completion summary for Voyage teams that is maintained in Airtable.
+For Voyage Completion Certificates it uses the completion summary data for Voyage teams that is maintained in Airtable.
+For Certificates of Achievement it uses data maintained in a configuration file in a configuration file in this repo.

 ## Installation